The Honourable Chief Justice Catherine Holmes

 Finally, Dominic is committed to ensuring greater diversity in the legal profession and, amongst other roles, is one of Queensland’s Male Champions of Change.

-Anne-Marie is the principal of Rice Dispute Resolution: a specialist mediation and dispute resolution practice.
-She is an accredited specialist in family law, a nationally accredited mediator and a registered Family Dispute Resolution Practitioner (FDRP) and Arbitrator.
-Anne-Marie is routinely recognised by her peers as one of Queensland’s best family lawyers and family law mediators.
-She has been an executive member of some of Queensland’s and Australia’s leading legal organisations including the Queensland Law Society Practice Management and Specialist Accreditation Committees, the Family Law Practitioners Association of Queensland and is the Queensland Solicitor Representative on the Family Law Section of the Law Council of Australia.
+Anne-Marie is a director of Rice Dispute Resolution and the principal mediator at Rice Mediations.
+She is an accredited specialist in family law, a nationally accredited mediator and a registered FDRP and Arbitrator.
+She has been an active member of Queensland Legal Profession having served on the Queensland Law Society Practice Management Committee, Specialist Accreditation (Family) Committee and the Family Law Practitioners Association of Queensland.
+She is the current Queensland Solicitor representative on the Executive of the Family Law Section of the Law Council of Australia.

 Anne-Marie is committed to dispute resolution without recourse to trial and regularly trains practitioners around the country in mediation, arbitration and collaborative practice (a model in which she has consistently worked for over 10 years).
 Her focus is on the practical application of a “positive approach” to problem solving and her engaging presentations invite audiences to embrace the concept that conflict can be resolved without combat.